 |Loading Costs:||The seller will load the buyers trucks, but will not be responsible for securing the load to the truck / trailer.|

 |# of Bids:||0 PLACE A BID|

 |Time Remaining:||Bid As Soon As Possible|

-This units of SCR Selective Catalytic Reduction Catalyst Modules is no longer needed for company's own operation and is being sold as an asset liquidation for it's owner.
+These units of SCR Selective Catalytic Reduction Catalyst Modules are no longer needed for company's own operation and is being sold as an asset liquidation for its owner.

 Details are listed below:

 DeNOx process performance is dependent on the catalyst properties.
 Topsoe has substantial resources in fundamental research on the DeNOx reaction mechanism at the surface of the catalyst.
 This work has led to a titanium-tungsten-vanadium-based catalyst that is highly reactive to NOx, resistant to thermal shocks with a high tolerance for common poisons.
 Topsoe’s (DNX®) catalyst is unique in its design, structure, and manufacture.
 It is based on a corrugated fiber-reinforced TiO2 carrier impregnated with active components.
 The manufacturing process generates a catalyst with a large reactive surface area based on a diverse tri-model pore volume.
 Due to the